To open the Audio Meters panel, select Window > Audio Meters.

-You can set the peak volume level for the master track of a sequence.
-Premiere Pro automatically adjusts the fader for the whole master track upward or downward.
-The loudest sound in the track achieves the value specified.
-Premiere Pro scales any keyframes on the master track upward or downward, in proportion to the adjustment made in overall volume.
+You can set the peak volume level for the Mix track of a sequence.
+Premiere Pro automatically adjusts the fader for the whole Mix track.
+The loudest sound in the track achieves the specified value.
+Premiere Pro scales any keyframes on the Mix track upward or downward, in proportion to the adjustment made in overall volume.

 Adobe Premiere Pro does not allow a volume adjustment that would raise the peak higher than 0 dB.

-You can adjust the volume level of a whole clip or track, or have the volume change over time using the rubber band in an audio track of a Timeline panel.
+You can adjust the volume level of a track or have the volume change over time using the rubber band in an audio track of a Timeline panel.

 If you want the Volume effect to change over time, place the current-time indicator at the location for each change, click the Add/Remove Keyframe button in the audio track header, and drag the keyframe up (louder) or down (quieter).

 To apply the same effect to multiple clips, do the following:

 In the Timeline panel, adjust the volume of a single clip to the desired level.

 Drag a marquee over the other clips you want to change.
 You can also use Shift-click to select multiple clips.